Update network bandwidth

 During backups or syncs, data is transferred from the devices to the inSync storage.
 These data transfers consume bandwidth.

-- inSync administrator defines the bandwidth the inSync client can utilize for backups. inSync client uses the lesser of the values configured by you and the administrator for backup.
+- Administrator defines the bandwidth the inSync Client can utilize for backups. inSync Client uses the lesser of the values configured by you and the administrator for backup.

 To update the network bandwidth utilization

 - Under the General tab, move the Bandwidth Usage slider to set the network bandwidth that your laptop can consume while the inSync Client is backing up data.